 - Connect the synonyms with OR.
 Put AND between the different elements of your search.

 Ex: "medication compliance" AND (senior OR elderly OR aged) AND (alarm pill boxes OR home nursing visits)

 4. Think beyond Google.
-Try searching using the resources on this subject guide.
+Try the resources on this subject guide.
 Or, find resources for a topic by using the search box on this page.

-5. Below are handouts with tips to search some of these resources.
+5. Below are handouts with tips for some of these resources.

 Search for Articles